 - Click the Run button to build and run the app.
-Make sure it works as expected.
+Make sure it builds as expected.

-- Browse the project files in the Project tool window to see how the app was implemented.
+- Browse the project files in the Project tool window to see how the app is set-up.

 - The Layout Editor helps you create the UI for your Android app.

 - Almost everything you see on the screen of your app is a